kubevirt/user-guide/installation/README.md

 > Note: Updates are not yet supported.

-Usually it is sufficient to re-apply the manifests for performing a roling update:
+Usually it is sufficient to re-apply the manifests for performing a rolling update:

 ```bash
 $ RELEASE=v0.4.0